Wax museum: Notable wax museums

-Today there are also Madame Tussauds in Dam Square, Amsterdam; Berlin; Madame Tussauds Hong Kong; Shanghai; and five locations in the United States: the Venetian Hotel in Las Vegas, Nevada, Times Square in New York City, Washington, D.C., Fisherman's Wharf in San Francisco and Hollywood.
+Today there are also Madame Tussauds in 22 locations, including Dam Square, Amsterdam; Berlin; Hong Kong; Shanghai; and in the United States: the Venetian Hotel in Las Vegas, Nevada, Times Square in New York City, Washington, D.C., and Hollywood.
+Madame Tussauds opened its first museum in India at New Delhi in 2017.

-Louis Tussaud's wax museum in San Antonio, Texas, is across the street from the historic Alamo.
+Louis Tussaud's wax museum in San Antonio, Texas, is across the street from the historic Alamo Mission.
 Others are located on the Canadian side of Niagara Falls, and Grand Prairie, Texas.

+Among the most notable wax museums is the Life of Christ Museum located in Fatima, the city internationally known for the phenomenon of the apparitions of the Virgin Mary that allegedly occurred in Portugal.
+Tony Julius, director of the London company that manufactured the wax figures and former collaborator of the Madame Tussauds Museum, considered it the third best wax museum in the world.

-One of the most popular wax museums in the United States for decades was The Movieland Wax Museum in Buena Park, California, near Knott's Berry Farm.
+One of the most popular and famous wax museums in the United States for decades was The Movieland Wax Museum in Buena Park, California, near Knott's Berry Farm.
 The museum opened in 1962 and through the years added many wax figures of famous show business figures.
-Several stars attended the unveilings of the wax incarnations.
+Several stars attended the unveilings of the wax incarnations and some added their handprints, footprints, and/or signatures in cement there ala Grauman's Chinese Theatre.
+The museum was profiled on a number of television programs and occasionally referenced on TV dramas given its longtime success as a tourist attraction, no doubt in part due to the close proximity to Knott's Berry Farm and Disneyland.
 The museum closed its doors on October 31, 2005, after years of dwindling attendance.

-However, the most enduring museum in the United States is the Hollywood Wax Museum located in Hollywood, California which features almost exclusively figures of movie actors displayed in settings associated with their roles in popular movies.
+A very similar museum occasionally confused with the Movieland Wax Museum is the Hollywood Wax Museum located in Hollywood, California which features almost exclusively figures of movie actors displayed in settings associated with their roles in popular movies.
 This group of museums includes Hollywood Wax Museum Branson in Branson, Missouri along with Hollywood Wax Museum Pigeon Forge in Pigeon Forge, Tennessee and Hollywood Wax Museum Myrtle Beach in Myrtle Beach, South Carolina.
 With the original location having been developed in the mid-1960s, this group of museums went against the late 20th century trend of declining wax museum attendance, with the Branson location having undergone a substantial expansion and remodeling in 2008 and 2009 including an animated ride and a mirror maze.